arrow-kt/arrow/arrow-site/doc/docs/arrow-core/quickstart/libraries/README.md

 beginner

 This library focuses on expanding the helpers provided by typeclasses to existing constructs, like the system collections.
-You can also find more advanced constructs for pure functional programming like the `RWS` datatypes, or transformers.
+You can also find more advanced constructs for pure functional programming like the `RWS` datatypes or transformers.

 Dependencies: arrow-typeclasses